Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class PlaybackWav.rst

 Example: `PlaybackWavFile <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/AudioCodec/examples/PlaybackWavFile/PlaybackWavFile.ino>`_

 .. note :: Any changes to playback position will only take effect on the next call to PlaybackWav::readAudioData.
 If the desired playback position is beyond the total playback length of the file, the playback position will be set to the end of file, and no audio data will be output on subsequent data reads.
-  “PlaybackWav.h” must be included to use the class function.
+  "PlaybackWav.h" must be included to use the class function.

 **PlaybackWav::millisToBytes**
 ------------------------------